omerb01/puq/README.md

 ## Usage

+A usage demonstration of our codebase is provided at [demo.ipynb](demo.ipynb)

 To clone and install this repository run the following commands:

     git clone https://github.com/omerb01/puq.git
     cd puq
+    pip install -e .

 To run PUQ (calibration & inference):